Transjakarta: Passengers and ridership

 During rush hours, people from upper or middle classes (one of the main targets of Transjakarta) usually prefer to use private cars or taxis to avoid the inconvenience of the overcrowded Transjakarta buses even though they have to bear with traffic jams instead.
 Many passengers are thus lower-middle-class people who are ex-users of other less comfortable and/or more expensive commercial buses.
 This situation is at odds with one of the objectives of Transjakarta, which was to reduce traffic jam during rush hours by persuading private car owners to use comfortable public transport.
 There is a special program for the student groups called Transjakarta goes to school.
 Participants in the program are assigned a dedicated bus.
 The aim is to train students to stand in line, be decent, and prefer public transport than personal vehicles.
 The municipal government has been trying to encourage the population to shift from their private vehicles to public transportation, especially Transjakarta.
 Thus, several regulations are put in place to restrict private cars on the street.
 By August 2018, the odd–even traffic policy increases Transjakarta passengers by 30,000.

 In its first year of operations, TransJakarta carried 14.9 million passengers (~42,000 daily passengers), with the number having increased to 114.7 million by 2011.
 Between 2011 and 2015, passenger numbers stagnated and even declined slightly, which was attributed to poor bus and service quality along with incursions of private vehicles into the bus lanes increasing travel times.
-In 2016, passenger numbers began to increase again following the introduction of new feeder routes and the replacement of old buses.
+In 2016, passenger numbers began to increase again following the introduction of new non-BRT routes and the replacement of old buses.
 By 2019, passenger numbers had over doubled from its 2016 numbers, due to the integration of angkot into MikroTrans and further increases in routes.
 The service served over 1 million riders in a day for the first time on 4 February 2020.
-After a brief collapse in passenger numbers due to the COVID-19 pandemic, ridership had recovered by mid-2023 and the service passed the 1 million ridership mark again in 13 June 2023.
+After a brief collapse in passenger numbers due to the COVID-19 pandemic, ridership had recovered by mid-2023 and the service passed the 1 million ridership mark again on 13 June 2023.
 The annual average daily ridership in 2024 was just over 1 million.